e-caste/boggle-telegram-bot/README.md

 ## How it works

 Dark magic, Python 🐍, and the [python_telegram_bot](https://github.com/python-telegram-bot/python-telegram-bot) library.
-It allows potentially infinite players to play Boggle at the same time, while keeping the social distance required in these trying times.
+This bot allows potentially infinite players to play Boggle at the same time, while keeping the social distance required in these trying times.

 #### Some cool (🆒!) features:
 - automatic word validation: if a word's not possible to make, the bot will tell you